judka-uriel/uriel-book/uriel_en.md

 an electric stove.
 Moreover, washing with cold water diminishes *oneg Shabbat* — the delight of the Sabbath.
 <!-- And the Orthodox prohibition on flushing the toilet altogether defiles the Sabbath. -->
-Orthodoxes forbid using an electric boiler because it heats water above 45 degrees, which for them is equivalent to cooking.
-Interestingly, before I learned about the 45 degrees, I selected the most comfortable water temperature and set the boiler to 40 degrees — this is the optimal temperature when hot water from the tap is not diluted with cold.
+Orthodoxes forbid using an electric boiler because it heats water above 45°C (113°F), which for them is equivalent to cooking.
+Interestingly, before I learned about the 45°C (113°F), I selected the most comfortable water temperature and set the boiler to 40°C (104°F) — this is the optimal temperature when hot water from the tap is not diluted with cold.
 At the same time, energy is not wasted unnecessarily.
 <!-- It's important not to forget to periodically perform the anti-legionella
-procedure at 60 degrees, but not on the Sabbath.  -->
+procedure at 60°C (140°F), but not on the Sabbath.  -->

 And when the Orthodoxes accidentally turn on the hot water, they leave the water running until the end of the Sabbath.
 And when they open a refrigerator in